stantonwong/stantonwong.github.io/_posts/2020-05-01-racism-can-only-be-solved-by-being-better-than-them.md

 ---
 layout: post
-title: Idea 5 - Racism can only be Solved by being Better than Them
+title: Racism can only be Solved by being Better than Them
 date: 2020-05-01 19:30:00 +0800
 location: Shanghai
 categories: [Random Ideas]